Some By Mi AHA BHA PHA 30 Days Miracle Toner Reality Check

 This toner claims to be an all-in-one solution for those struggling with acne, dullness, and uneven skin texture.
 It contains key ingredients such as:

-- AHA (Alpha Hydroxy Acid): Helps to exfoliate the skin’s surface.
+- AHA (Alpha Hydroxy Acid): Helps to exfoliate the skin’s surface, removing dead skin cells and promoting cell turnover.

-- BHA (Beta Hydroxy Acid): Penetrates deeper to target clogged pores.
+- BHA (Beta Hydroxy Acid): Penetrates deeper to target clogged pores and is particularly effective for oily skin types.

-- PHA (Polyhydroxy Acid): A gentler exfoliant, good for sensitive skin.
+- PHA (Polyhydroxy Acid): A gentler exfoliant, good for sensitive skin and helps to hydrate while exfoliating.

-- Tea Tree Leaf Water: Known for its anti-inflammatory properties.
+- Tea Tree Leaf Water: Known for its anti-inflammatory properties, it helps calm irritation and redness.

-At around 18,000 won (approximately $15), it’s priced reasonably for the K-beauty market, but can the ingredients really deliver on the promises?
+At around 18,000 won (approximately $15), it’s priced reasonably for the K-beauty market, especially considering that many other toners can range from 20,000 to 30,000 won.
+However, can the ingredients really deliver on the promises?
+The combination of AHAs, BHAs, and PHAs is a selling point, as these acids are often touted for their exfoliating benefits in Korean skincare.

 A Month of Application: The Process

 I committed to using the toner twice daily, as recommended.
 The texture is slightly viscous, more like a light serum than a traditional watery toner, and it has a fresh herbal scent that isn’t overpowering.
-I applied it with a cotton pad in the mornings and used my hands at night for a more direct application.
+I applied it with a cotton pad in the mornings and used my hands at night for a more direct application, which is a common practice among K-beauty enthusiasts aiming for better absorption.

 After the first few days, my skin felt smoother.
 However, I noticed some irritation on my cheeks, where I typically have sensitive skin.
 This was unexpected, given the toner’s claims of gentleness.
-Nonetheless, I pushed through, reminding myself that skin can sometimes react before it improves.
+Many people adopting new skincare products, especially those containing acids, experience similar reactions.
+It’s a curious phenomenon in the skincare world—sometimes, the skin reacts negatively to new ingredients before acclimating to them.
+Nonetheless, I pushed through, reminding myself that skin can sometimes react before it improves, a notion supported by various beauty forums where users share similar experiences.

 Weeks Two and Three: Observations

 By the second week, the initial irritation subsided, and my skin began to show some noticeable improvements.
 The texture continued to improve, and I experienced fewer breakouts.
-A friend visiting from Gangnam even commented on how my skin looked “brighter.”
-At this point, it felt as though the toner was doing its job.
+This was a moment of affirmation for me, as the feedback from others often serves as a reliable indicator of skincare effectiveness.

-However, I should mention that I was also using my regular skincare products, including a gentle cleanser and a moisturiser from The Face Shop.
+However, I should mention that I was also using my regular skincare products, including a gentle cleanser and a moisturizer from The Face Shop.
 Therefore, while I wanted to credit the toner for these positive changes, I cannot definitively say it was solely responsible.
+This duality of experience is something many skincare enthusiasts face—multiple products work synergistically, but attributing specific results to one can be challenging.

 The Final Stretch: Days 25 to 30

 As I approached the month mark, my pores appeared smaller, and my overall complexion seemed more balanced.
-However, I noticed that on days when I skipped the toner, my skin didn’t revert back to its previous state.
+My skin felt hydrated, but I noticed that on days when I skipped the toner, my skin didn’t revert back to its previous state.
 This raised the question of whether the toner was adding lasting value or if it was merely a temporary boost.
+It’s a common concern in the realm of K-beauty; many products can provide an immediate improvement but may not deliver long-term results without consistent use.

 The Bottom Line